 Tom Archibald

 I am a Professor in the Dept. of Mathematics at Simon Fraser University, where I was Chair from 2005-2010.
-I just came off a year of leave.
+I enjoy working here a lot; it is a great department.
+The picture above is getting old, but I don't really have a better one.

 Current Teaching